gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

-## Installing grunt
+## Installation
-* grunt-cli should be installed globally
+Grunt itself should no longer be installed globally.
+To install the `grunt` command on your system, run `npm install -g grunt-cli`

-* grunt should now be installed locally (via package.json)
+The job of the `grunt` command is to load and run the version of grunt you have installed locally to your project, irrespective of its version.
+For more information about why this has changed, [please read this](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation).

 ## The Gruntfile